intact-square/feedback-form-angular/README.md

 ##21.
 Adding formControlName to radio buttons
 Note that better to replace name with formControlName or.
 Name and formControlName should be same.

+##22.
+Hiding the detailed feedback section if gender is male
+Use get handler to get any formcontrol value in HTML template